 The Company is a wholly-owned subsidiary of Tata Steel Limited, incorporated in India, which is also the Company's ultimate holding company.
-Related companies in these financial statements refer to members of the holding company's group of companies.

 Some of the Company's transactions and arrangements are between members of the group and the effect of these on the basis determined between the parties is reflected in these financial statements.
 The intercompany balances are unsecured, interest-free and repayable on demand unless otherwise stated.